TDXAutoSkip/TDXAutoSkip/readme.md

 UAC: Provides extra features if enabled.
 StartPaused: Starts with the script toggled off.
+Webhook: Sends data to a webhook that you can view.

 Values should only be either 'True' or 'False'.